 How America Works

-Nick Capodice & Hannah McCarthy; read by the authors
+Author: Nick Capodice & Hannah McCarthy; illustrated by Tom Toro

 From Nick Capodice & Hannah McCarthy, the hosts of New Hampshire Public Radio’s Civics 101, and New Yorker cartoonist Tom Toro, A User's Guide to Democracy is a lively crash course in everything you should know about how the US government works.